Lorenzo

 Lorenzo in Literature

 One of the most famous literary characters named Lorenzo is from William Shakespeare’s play, “The Merchant of Venice.”
 Lorenzo is a Christian who falls in love with Jessica, the daughter of a Jewish moneylender.
-The play explores themes of love, religion, and prejudice.
+The play explores themes of love, religion, & prejudice.

-Lorenzo in TV and Films
+Lorenzo in TV & Films

 In the TV show “Pretty Little Liars,” Lorenzo Calderon is a police officer who becomes romantically involved with one of the main characters, Alison DiLaurentis.

 Lorenzo de’ Medici, a member of the famous Medici family, is a character in the TV show “Da Vinci’s Demons.”
-The show explores the life of Leonardo da Vinci and his interactions with various historical figures, including Lorenzo.
+The show explores the life of Leonardo da Vinci & his interactions with various historical figures, including Lorenzo.

 Lorenzo in Sports